bedag/helm-charts/charts/manifests/templates/Quickstart.md

     {{- end -}}
     ```

    4. Sometimes you might encounter errors.
-Most of the time the source of errors will be a mallformed bundle YAML.
+Most of the time the source of errors will be a malformed bundle YAML.
 To check how your YAML looks, you can do something like this and then `helm template` it:

     ```
    test: | {{- include "bedag-lib.manifest.bundle" (dict "bundle" (fromYaml (include "new-chart.bundle" $)) "context" $) | nindent 2 }}